KazDragon/serverpp/README.md

 # Installation - Conan

-You can also use [The Conan Package Manager](https://conan.io/) to install Server++ and its dependencies.
+You can also use [The Conan Package Manager](https://conan.io/) to build and/or install Server++ and its dependencies.

-See [the echo server](example/echo) for a minimalistic project that describes this setup.
+See [the echo server](example/echo) for a minimalistic project that uses Conan in order to fetch Server++ as a dependency.
+Alternatively, [the Travis script](.travis.yml) for continuous integration also verifies that Server++ itself can be built using Conan.

 # Features / Roadmap / Progress